 Preventing carbon monoxide poisoning

-Carelessness and human error often lead to dangerous carbon monoxide levels.
+Carelessness and human error often result in hazardous carbon monoxide levels.
 Take the following precautions to prevent carbon monoxide poisoning:

 -